 Application for Scientific Permit – Available for Public Comment

-Public comment closes on the following application for a Scientific Research (Fauna) Permit is open until 20 January 2021
+Public comment on the following application for a Scientific Research (Fauna) Permit is open until 20 January 2021

 Aim of project:

 This project will investigate temporal variation in STSH phenology for the 2020/21 breeding season.
 Short-tailed Shearwaters are generally highly synchronous (Carey et al. 2014; Cleeland et al. 2014).
 However, in the 2019/20 breeding season, many STSH returned from their southward migration ~2 weeks late (Glencross et al. in review).
 Despite this late arrival, monitored Tasmanian populations were observed to have a successful breeding season (Glencross et al. in review).
 The project seeks to quantify the temporal variability in STSH colonies in eastern Tasmania using low (minimal) impact passive listening stations (song recorders).
 The study will examine if there is variability among colonies.